 Green Iguanas are native to Central America as far north as Mexico and down as far as southern Brazil.
 They are one of the largest lizards in the world and they are herbivores, meaning they only eat plants.
 They are usually not aggressive towards humans, and will allow themselves to be handled without fear.

 Green Iguanas are very territorial, and will defend their home against intruders.
 They are also very curious animals, and will approach anything that moves.
 They are very agile, and can climb trees and shrubs.

-The Green Iguana is a relatively new addition to the family pet community.
-With the rise of exotic pets and its popularity, the Green Iguana has become a popular pet choice.
-The Green Iguana is a larger, somewhat difficult to care for reptile that is relatively low maintenance.
+Green Iguana are a relatively new addition to the family pet community.
+With the rise of exotic pets and its popularity, Green Iguanas have become a popular pet choice.
+Green Iguanas are a larger, and somewhat difficult to care for reptile that are relatively low maintenance.

-The Green Iguana does best with families that have older children and are more interested in watching the animal than handling them.
+Green Iguanas do best with families that have older children and are more interested in watching their pet than handling them.
 At their adult length they’re a handful even for adults.
-If you have a nice backyard with a lot of space, lots of sunshine, and years of reptile experience these could be a good pet for you.
+If you have a nice backyard with a lot of space, lots of sunshine, and years of reptile experience these animals could be a good pet for you.

 This should not be the first reptile your family owns.
 They are a pet for families with years of reptile experience.
 They are great lizards, but for most they will be too much.
 If you think that they will be too difficult to care for then you should not get a Green Iguana for your family.
 Enough of these are already given up each year because families realize that they cannot provide the care needed for them.